nyuwireless-unipd/ns3-mmwave/src/flow-monitor/doc/flow-monitor.rst

 * delayHistogram, jitterHistogram, packetSizeHistogram: histogram versions for the delay, jitter, and packet sizes, respectively;
 * packetsDropped, bytesDropped: the number of lost packets and bytes, divided according to the loss reason code (defined in the probe).

 It is worth pointing out that the probes measure the packet bytes including IP headers.
 The L2 headers are not included in the measure.

 These stats will be written in XML form upon request (see the Usage section).

+The "lost" packets problem
+##########################

+At the end of a simulation, Flow Monitor could report about "lost" packets, i.e., packets that Flow Monitor have lost track of.

+It is important to keep in mind that Flow Monitor records the packets statistics by intercepting them at a given network level - let's say at IP level.
+When the simulation ends, any packet queued for transmission below the IP level will be considered as lost.

+It is strongly suggested to consider this point when using Flow Monitor.
+The user can choose to:

+* Ignore the lost packets (if their number is a statistically irrelevant quantity), or
+* Stop the Applications before the actual Simulation End time, leaving enough time between the two for the queued packets to be processed.

+The second method is the suggested one.
+Usually a few seconds are enough (the exact value depends on the network type).

+It is important to stress that "lost" packets could be anywhere in the network, and could count toward the received packets or the dropped ones.
+Ideally, their number should be zero or a minimal fraction of the other ones, i.e., they should be "statistically irrelevant".

 References
 ==========

 ..
 [FlowMonitor] G. Carneiro, P. Fortuna, and M. Ricardo.
 2009.
 FlowMonitor: a network monitoring framework for the network simulator 3 (NS-3).
-In Proceedings of the Fourth International ICST Conference on Performance Evaluation Methodologies and Tools (VALUETOOLS '09). http://dx.doi.org/10.4108/ICST.VALUETOOLS2009.7493
+In Proceedings of the Fourth International ICST Conference on Performance Evaluation Methodologies and Tools (VALUETOOLS '09). http://dx.doi.org/10.4108/ICST.VALUETOOLS2009.7493 (Full text: https://dl.acm.org/doi/abs/10.4108/ICST.VALUETOOLS2009.7493)

 Usage
 *****